uggla/bevy_university/README.md

 ## Organization

-- main branch contains the slides.
+- Main branch contains the slides.
-- other branches contain the code evolution.
+- Other branches contain the code evolution.

 **Changes on slides must be done on the main branch.**